1st Special Forces Brigade: History

 On 1 April 1958, 1st Combat Group was founded and most members were from the 8240th Army Unit.

 On 1 October 1958, reorganized as the 1st Special Forces Group.

 On 15 September 1972, reorganized into as the 1st Special Forces Brigade.

 Vietnam War

 1,172 of 1st Special Forces Group participated in the Vietnam War.

 They were attached to Capital Mechanized Infantry Division and 9th Infantry Division.

 They conducted the special operations including long-range reconnaissance patrol, surprise attacks by hit-and-run tactics and so on.

 Operation Paul Bunyan

 64 of 1st Special Forces Brigade participated in the Operation Paul Bunyan in 1976.

 Criticism

-1st Special Forces Brigade was involved in three military coup d'états - May 16 coup (1961), Coup d'état of December Twelfth (1979), and 2024 South Korean martial law.
+The 1st Special Forces Brigade has been the most habitually/consistently used/involved unit in every single major military action against the ROK civilian government (May 16 coup (1961), Coup d'état of December Twelfth (1979), and 2024 South Korean martial law).

 On 21 May 1964, some of its members broke into a courtroom and the house of a judge to demand an arrest warrant.